pze/project.nvim/README.md

 - Automagically cd to project directory using nvim lsp
   - Dependency free, does not rely on lspconfig
 - If no lsp then uses pattern matching to cd to root directory
-- Telescope integration `:Telescope projects`
-  - Access your recently opened projects from telescope!
-  - Asynchronous file io so it will not slow down vim when reading the history file on startup.
 - ~~Nvim-tree.lua support/integration~~
   - Please add the following to your config instead:
     ```vim